 (5) Real world valence

-Spatial computing systems persist in reality, where objects and tools have semantics and purpose.
-Spatial computing should recognize that environmental elements have intrinsic meaning and often utility in our daily lives (this concept based on ideas outlined by Simon Greenwold in his 2003 MIT Thesis).
+Spatial computing systems coexist with reality, where tools, objects, and surfaces have semantics and purpose.
+Spatial computing should recognize that these elements have intrinsic meaning and utility (this concept based on the original spatial computing ideas outlined by Simon Greenwold in his 2003 MIT Thesis).

 (6) Tools made for the medium